Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Elder law attorneys can help individuals plan for Medicaid long-term care benefits.
 The National Academy of Elder Law Attorneys (NAELA) has a search feature beneficiaries can use to find an elder attorney locally.

-South Dakota’s Medicaid program is overseen South Dakota Department of Social Services (DSS).
+South Dakota’s Medicaid program is overseen by the South Dakota Department of Social Services (DSS).
 You can apply for Medicaid ABD or an MSP using this website or by contacting a social services office at 800-305-3064.
 This form can be used to apply for long-term care services.